pmoelgaard/sg-gov-nea/README.md

 # SG-GOV-NEA
 ## NodeJS Library to access the Singaporean Government National Environment Agency's Dataset Web API

-*This library is still HIGHLY EXPERIMENTAL, use at your own discretion, the author takes no responsibility until futher works have been completed.*
+*This library is still HIGHLY EXPERIMENTAL, use at your own discretion, the author takes no responsibility until further works has been done.*

 ---